Sytronik/sytronik.github.io/index.md

 - **Music Boundary Detection using Fully Convolutional Neural Networks**
   *May - July 2019*
-  For the team projects in the lecture "Musical Applications of Machine Learning" of KAIST, My team made the DNN model that detects boundaries between musical sections, which have different musical themes.
+  For the team projects in the lecture "Musical Applications of Machine Learning (GCT634)" of KAIST, My team made the DNN model that detects boundaries between musical sections, which have different musical themes.
 I contributed to the DNN model structure and training techniques, and I implemented them.
   [Report](/assets/music-boundary-detection-report.pdf) |
   [GitHub Repo](https://github.com/Sytronik/music-boundary-detection)